 3. Tidio

-Tidio is a customer service SaaS application for businesses.
+Tidio is a customer service SaaS product for businesses.
 Companies use it to chat with their clients in real-time to improve their experience.

-Tido home page with the headline "Real-time conversations that flow effortlessly."
+Tidio home page with the headline "Real-time conversations that flow effortlessly"

 Tidio home page